MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-tokens.md

 - List activities, alerts, and policy reports
 - Dismiss or resolve alerts

-To see the full documentation of the API, in the Cloud App Security portal go to Help > **API documentation**.
+For more information about using our API, see [Cloud App Security REST API](api-introduction.md).

 In order to access the API, you have to create an API token and use it in your software to connect to the Cloud App Security API.